Hay'at Tahrir al-Sham: Designation as a terrorist organization and sanctions

 Following the fall of the Assad regime during the 2024 Syrian opposition offensives spearheaded by Tahrir al-Sham, the BBC News reported that the UK government could remove HTS from its list of terrorist groups.
 This was echoed by Geir Otto Pedersen, the UN special envoy for Syria, who told Financial Times that international powers would need to consider lifting the designation.

 Turkish Foreign Minister Hakan Fidan stated that HTS should be removed from the list of terrorist organizations and called on Western states.
 A few days after this statement, Fidan went to Damascus and met with HTS leader Ahmed al-Sharaa.
 Thus, Fidan became the first foreign minister to visit the transitional government established by HTS.

 On 17 December 2024, the leader of Chechnya, Ramzan Kadyrov, called for the Russian government to remove the HTS from Moscow's list of banned terror groups.

 On 20 December 2024, the United States lifted a $10-million reward it placed for the arrest of Sharaa following meetings between HTS officials and US diplomats in Damascus.

-Following a May 2025 meeting between United States President Trump and HTS leader Ahmed al-Sharaa in Riyadh, in June 2025 Trump signed an executive order lifting most of the sanctions on Syria.
+Following a May 2025 meeting between U.S. President Trump and former HTS leader Ahmed al-Sharaa in Riyadh, in June 2025 Trump signed an executive order lifting most of the sanctions on Syria.

 On 7 July 2025, the United States revoked the foreign terrorist organization designation for HTS.

 On 21 October 2025, the United Kingdom removed HTS from its list of proscribed terrorist organizations.

-HTS response

-In response to the American designation of HTS as a terrorist organisation; Ahmed al-Sharaa, distancing himself from past involvement with Al-Qaeda, stated in a 2021 interview to PBS Frontline:

-Our message to them is brief.
-We here do not pose any threat to you, so there is no need for you to classify people as terrorists and announce rewards for killing them.
-And also, all that does not affect the Syrian revolution negatively.
-This is the most important message.
-The second message is that the American policies in the region, and in Syria in particular, are incorrect policies that require huge amendments...
-What we might have in common would be putting an end to the humanitarian crisis and suffering that is going on in the region, and putting an end to the masses of refugees that flee to Turkey or to Europe and create huge issues, either for the Syrian people, who are being displaced all over Europe, or for the Europeans themselves.
-This is the issue that we can cooperate the most on, by helping people stay here, by providing them with a dignified life here, in the region, or by liberating the lands of these people so that they can return to their homes, instead of having Russia or the Iranian militias push them to flee abroad.
+On 5 December 2025, Canada removed Syria from list of foreign state supporters of terrorism and also removed Hay'at Tahrir al-Sham, from its list of terrorist entities under the Criminal Code.

+On 27 February 2026, the United Nations Security Council Committee concerning ISIL (Da’esh) and al-Qaeda removed Hay’at Tahrir al-Sham from its sanctions list, ending the asset freeze, travel ban and arms embargo previously applied to the group.

+On 27 February 2026, New Zealand removed Hay'at Tahrir al-Sham from its designated terrorist entities list following the United Nations decision.

+On 5 March 2026, Japan lifted asset-freezing measures and related restrictions on HTS following the United Nations decision.

+On 11 March 2026, the European Union removed Hay'at Tahrir al-Sham from its sanctions list.

+In April 2026, Indonesia removed HTS from its List of Suspected Terrorists and Terrorist Organizations (DTTOT), with the group no longer appearing as a designated entity in the revised list.

+As of the 2026 Malaysian Ministry of Home Affairs specified entities list, HTS no longer appears as a separately designated organization.

+As of August 2026, Argentina's Public Registry of Persons and Entities Linked to Acts of Terrorism and Terrorist Financing (RePET) no longer lists Hay'at Tahrir al-Sham as a designated entity.

+On 24 August 2026, the United States revoked the Specially Designated Global Terrorist (SDGT) designation of al-Nusrah Front, also known as Hay'at Tahrir al-Sham, and removed HTS from the Specially Designated Nationals and Blocked Persons List.